hunterxcobby/Interview-Games/0-tic-tac-toe/README.md

 10. Do that by checking if player is all X in all cells
 11. Print X wins and ask if they wanna play again
 12. If they want to play again, we need to reset the board and call for it again
+13. check for a tie by defining is_tie(self) in class